 To do so just tick:

-When the check box is ticked, Acrolinx won't perform any checks on content that doesn't match the criteria of a Content Group.
-Authors will get a message stating why Acrolinx won't perform a check.
+When the check box is ticked, Acrolinx won't run any checks on content that doesn't match the criteria of a Content Group.
+Writers will get a message stating why Acrolinx won't perform a check.

 - Set a Baseline

 After you've added some content to a group (by running some checks) you can set a baseline, to analyze the group for a selected time period.
 To set a baseline for your Content Group, follow the steps in the section below.

 A Content Group's baseline is the average Acrolinx Score of all the content in a Content Group for the selected period.
 You can change the time period that you select for your baseline, and calculate a new baseline for that Content Group.
 Note that you can only set a baseline for content that you've checked already.

 To set a baseline, follow these steps: